Denver Child Support Attorney

 - and the number of annual overnights the child or children have with each parent.

 The base amount of child support in Colorado, is then adjusted to account for expenses such as health insurance, out-of-pocket medical expenses, and a few other “extraordinary expenses.”

 How Is Child Support Calculated in Colorado?

 Typically child support will roughly come out to 20% of the combined income of both parents with each additional child requiring another 10%.
 This support will be required until the child turns 18, but if the child turns 18 while still in high school the support must continue until they graduate.
 Additionally, if the child receiving support is mentally or physically disabled the support may last indefinitely.

 Do You Have to Pay Child Support if You Have 50/50 Custody in Colorado?

 One parent may be required to pay child support even if there is 50/50 custody in Colorado.
 According to family law, the state of Colorado uses overnight visits to determine the percentage of custody each parent has.
 That percentage is to determine child support payments.

 Modifications to Child Support Orders

-Child support orders can be changed in Colorado, but this requires a legal motion that can only be made if two conditions are met.
+Child support payments can be changed in Colorado, but this requires a legal motion that can only be made if two conditions are met:

 Common examples of a permanent or ongoing change include: